Elections

 Candidate Fees

-Forms Required when Filing for Candidate Nomination
+Forms Required When Filing Nomination

-• Ballot Designation Worksheet.
+- Ballot Designation Worksheet.

-• Candidate Statement of Qualifications (optional)
+- Candidate Statement of Qualifications (optional).

-• Form 700 – Statement of Economic Interests
+- Form 700 – Statement of Economic Interests.

-• Additional benefits include $50,000 life insurance; medical, vision, and dental coverage.
+Mayor | $1,405.21 | $50,000 life insurance; medical, vision, dental |

 City Council Meetings

-City Council Appointment to Regional Boards and Commissions
+Appointments to Regional Boards & Commissions

-Positions on San Diego County regional boards and commissions are appointed by the Mayor and ratified by the Council.
+Positions on San Diego County regional boards and commissions are appointed by the Mayor and ratified by the City Council.

 Contact Us